MicrosoftDocs/customer-insights/ci-docs/data/enrichment-manage.md

 ---
-title: "Create and manage enrichments"
+title: "Enrich unified data (preview)"
-description: "Use capabilities from Microsoft and other third-party services to enrich your customer data." ms.date: 10/05/2023 ms.reviewer: mhart ms.topic: how-to
+description: "Use capabilities from Microsoft and other third-party services to enrich your unified customer data." ms.date: 10/05/2023 ms.reviewer: mhart ms.topic: how-to